flatt-security/shisho/docs/content/shisho.md

 The current support language is:
 1. Terrafrom
+2. Go
+3. Dockerfile

 See [the roadmap](/roadmap) for further details.
 You can request new language support at [GitHub issues](https://github.com/flatt-security/shisho/issues)!

 ## Shisho Playground

 We provide a test environment to execute your own Shisho rules.
-Please check [Shisho Playground](https://play.shisho.dev/)!
+Please check [Shisho Playground](https://play.shisho.dev/).

 ## Feedback